ShimejiAnna4191/Random-word/README.md

 If you use a Vim environment like Vi, Vim or Neovim then just follow the **setup**, make sure you have navigated correctly and have gcc in clang

-In case of linux you can do the same as Windows if you download the `gtk` package and configure it
+In case of linux you can do the same as Windows if you download the [raphical user interface package](https://wiki.archlinux.org/title/GTK) and configure it

 # Stats